 1-year outcome: Increase the percentage of Latino (Hispanic Male) students attaining the Vision for Success and completing a degree within three years by 2 percentage points from 5% in 2021 (the 2018 cohort) to 7% in 2023 (the 2020 cohort).
 2-year outcome: Increase the percentage of Latino (Hispanic Male) students attaining the Vision for Success and completing a degree within three years by 2 percentage points from 7% in 2023 (the 2020 cohort) to 9% in 2024 (the 2021 cohort).

-3-year outcome: Increase the percentage of Latino (Hispanic Male) students attaining the Vision for Success and completing a

-3-year outcome: Increase the percentage of Latino (Hispanic Male) students attaining the Vision for Success and completing a degree within three years by 2 percentage points from 9% in 2024 (the 2021 cohort) to 11% in 2025 (the 2022 cohort).
+3-year outcome: Increase the percentage of Latino (Hispanic Male) students attaining the Vision for Success and completing a degree within three years by 2 percentage of Latino (Hispanic Male) students attaining the Vision for Success and completing a degree within three years by 2 percentage of Latino (Hispanic Male) students attaining the Vision for Success and completing a degree within three years by 2 percentage of Latino (Hispanic Male) students attaining the Vision for Success and completing a degree within three years by 2 percentage of Latino (Hispanic Male) students attaining the Vision for Success and completing a degree within three years by 2 percentage points from 9% in 2024 (the 2021 cohort) to 11% in 2025 (the 2022 cohort).